Christmas Coupon: Production

 Principal photography for Christmas Coupon took place around the holiday season in 2018.
-Various locations near Detroit, Michigan were used for filming.
+Various locations near Detroit, Michigan were used for filming such as Farmington Hills, Northville and Lake Orion.

 Release

 Christmas Coupon is being distributed by Kyyba Films in India and East Asia and Crystal Creek Media in all other territories.
 A massive trailer launch event was held on June 29, 2019 in Chennai, India.
 The Dove seal of family approval was awarded to Christmas Coupon by the Dove Foundation.
 The movie was released on December 2, 2019 following a sold out premiere event near Detroit, Michigan.